Maintaining a Distributed Spanning Forest in Highly Dynamic Networks: Model and notations

-Using synchronous rounds allows us to represent the progress of the execution as a sequence of {\em configurations} $(C_0, C_1, C_2, ... , C_i)$, where each $C_i$ corresponds to the state of the system {\em after} round $i$ (except for $C_0$, the initial state).
-Each {\em configuration} consists of the union of all nodes variables, defined next.
+Globally, the progress of the execution is represented as a sequence of {\em configurations} $(C_0, C_1, C_2, ... , C_i)$, where each $C_i$ captures the state of all nodes at the end of round $i$ (except for $C_0$, the initial state).
+We use interchangeably the terminology ``after round $i$'' and ``at/by the end of round $i$'', and similarly for ``before round $i$'' and ``at the beginning of round $i$''.